JoeyStanley/real/cv.md

 ### Grants

-Innovative and Interdisciplinary Research Grant, awarded by the University of Georgia Graduate School ($2,500).
+Innovative and Interdisciplinary Research Grant ($2,500), awarded by the University of Georgia Graduate School.
+Project title: "A Survey of Western American English using Amazon Mechanical Turk."
+April 20, 2017

-University of Georgia Graduate School Dean’s Award.
-2016. ($1,250)
+University of Georgia Graduate School Dean’s Award ($1,250).
+Project title: "Linguistic Identity and the Founder Effect in Longview, Washington."
+January 5, 2016.

 ### Research Assistantships